KeremAydin98/shallow-ml-algorithms/README.md

 * Ensemble Classifier:
 0.7658032478861898

-I have used the California housing dataset.
+I have used the California housing dataset for this experiment.